hnakamur/rustc-deb/src/doc/trpl/concurrency.md

 So, we need some type that lets us have more than one reference to a value and that we can share between threads, that is it must implement `Sync`.

-We'll use `Arc<T>`, rust's standard atomic reference count type, which wraps a value up with some extra runtime bookkeeping which allows us to share the ownership of the value between multiple references at the same time.
+We'll use `Arc<T>`, Rust's standard atomic reference count type, which wraps a value up with some extra runtime bookkeeping which allows us to share the ownership of the value between multiple references at the same time.